Stock Splits Don’t Make Stocks Cheaper

 Or this…

-…just chuckle and go about your way.
+…just be entertained and go about your way.

 Thank you for your time.